What is a denial of service (DoS) attack, and how can I prevent it?

 Why are DDoS attacks so hard to stop?

-DDoS attacks provide a number of advantages for the cyber criminal over traditional denial of service attacks, or indeed other forms of cyber attacks.
-These include:
+DDoS attacks provide cyber criminals with a number of advantages over traditional denial of service attacks:

 1. By using more than just one machine in a combined attack, the attack is far more powerful, and can overload the victim machine or network much quicker.